Magnesium is the fourth most abundant mineral in the human body.

 Bottom Line: People with depression may be deficient in magnesium.
 Supplementing with it can reduce symptoms of depression in some people.

-4. Magnesium is Effective Against Type 2 Diabetes
+4. It Has Benefits Against Type 2 Diabetes

 Magnesium also has beneficial effects against type 2 diabetes.